Graph Neural Networks with Heterophily: Experiments

 \textbf{Datasets.} We investigate \method{} using both synthetic and real-world graphs.
-For synthetic benchmarks, we generate the graphs and node labels following an approach similar to \cite{karimi2017visibility17, MixHop}, which expands the Barab\'{a}si-Albert model with configurable class compatibility settings; the feature vectors for nodes in the synthetic benchmarks are assigned by transferring the feature vectors from existing referential benchmarks, where nodes with the same class labels in the synthetic graph will always be assigned feature vectors correspond to the same class label in the referenced benchmark.
-We detail the algorithms for generating synthetic benchmarks in the Appendix.
+For synthetic benchmarks, we generate graphs and node labels following an approach similar to \citet{karimi2017visibility17} and \citet{MixHop}, which expands the Barab\'{a}si-Albert model with configurable class compatibility settings.
+We assign to the nodes feature vectors from the recently announced Open Graph Benchmark~\cite{hu2020ogb}, which includes only graphs with homophily.
+We detail the algorithms for generating synthetic benchmarks in App.~\ref{sec:app-synthetic-graph}.
 For real-world graph data, we consider graphs with heterophily and homophily.
-We use 3 heterophily graphs, namely Texas, Squirrel and Chameleon, and 3 widely adopted graphs with strong homophily, which are Cora, Pubmed and Citeseer.
-We use the features and class labels provided by \cite{pei2019geom}.
+We use 3 heterophilous graphs, namely Texas, Squirrel and Chameleon~\cite{rozemberczki2019multiscale}, and 3 widely adopted graphs with strong homophily, which are Cora, Pubmed and Citeseer~\cite{sen2008collective,namata2012query}.
+We use the features and class labels provided by \citet{pei2019geom}.